South Koreans hope fortune-tellers point way to top of the class

 "It was a big help to me."

-The shamans, men and women who perform traditional religious rites, say parents asking about their children's academic and career prospects - at 50,000 to 100,000 won ($45 to $90) an hour - usually take the advice they get very seriously.
+The shamans, men and women who perform traditional religious rites, say parents asking about their children's academic and career prospects - at 50,000 to 100,000 won an hour - usually take the advice they get very seriously.

 "If I give guidance to parents, they just follow it blindly for their kids," said professor-turned-shaman Choi Kuing-hun.